 My experience at the Orientation Program allowed me to gain self-confidence as a leader, which also helped me afterwards to become a senior assistant leader of my professor, director, mentor and true leader Dr. Berge Traboulsi for 3 consecutive years.
 Through this experience I gained friends, a new sense of pride in being part of the team, a stretched comfort zone and memories that have made my HU experience better than ever.

 MONA RAMADAN [Major: MLS, Class of 2016]

-Being one of the Orientation team was an amazing experience since I got introduced to new students and worked with an organized director, Dr Berge Traboulsi.
+Being part of the Orientation Team was an amazing experience since I got introduced to new students and worked with an organized director, Dr Berge Traboulsi.
 During those 3 years I learned how to be responsible, how to mingle with new people, how to make someone feel at home, and how to enjoy myself with my friends even under pressure of strict deadlines.
 I also experienced how one can be a passionate leader without expecting anything in return.
 “All of our dreams can come true if we have the courage to pursue them”, Walt Disney.

 LORI AGOPIAN [Major: HRM, Class of 2014]

 Why did I join the Orientation Office?
 Because I wanted to!